-Watch for insect damage.
-If you see a problem, take bagged cuttings to your local plant nursery for diagnosis and treatment options.
+Watch out for pest damage.
+Take bagged cuttings to your local nursery for diagnosis and treatment options.

 All the best info and ideas from past issues of our monthly newsletter - The Grow-zine!

 Buy both "Best Of" ebooks & get this one FREE!